 The department offers graduate courses in both English Literature and Film Studies.
 Each student has the flexibility to choose an area of concentration: either a single focus on English literature or a combined focus on English Literature and Film Studies.
 Students undertaking the Major Research Paper option also have the opportunity to customize their degree work according to their area of interest under the supervision of one of our dedicated faculty members.
 Students undertaking the Professional Skills Option have the opportunity to apply the skills and knowledge acquired through coursework in literary and filmic studies in professional working environments.

 The MA degree is offered on a full-time or part-time basis.
-Most full-time students complete the program in two terms (eight months) by choosing the course-work stream, which consists of seven one-term courses and a required course in Research Methods, Theory, and Professionalization (graded satisfactory/unsatisfactory).
+Most full-time students complete the program in two terms (eight months) by choosing the course-work stream, which consists of seven one-term courses and a required course in Research Methods, Theory, and Professional Issues (graded satisfactory/unsatisfactory).

 Students who wish to pursue the three-term (12 months) degree may do so either by choosing to write a Major Research Paper under the supervision of a faculty member with the relevant expertise or by taking our new Professional Skills Option in the spring term.

 We offer students the opportunity to complete the degree in eight months by choosing the course work option.
 Students who choose the course work option will complete seven one-term courses and EN600.

 Master’s students in English and Film Studies who choose the Major Research Paper (MRP) option are required to take EN600: Research Methods, Theory and Professional Issues), six half-credit courses, and EN695 (Major Research Paper).

 Our Professional Skills Option is designed to provide master’s students with a unique opportunity for supervised practical application of studies in English and Film.